Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Governance Circle.md

 Revathi Kollegala is an ethical technologist with a focus on digital and social inclusion believing in the power of collective systems.
 She is passionate about sustainable living and draws on personal experiences of cross-cultural living to tackle the climate emergency while creating a more joyous and more equitable world.

 Josh is story still coming into existence.
 He has lived as a community creature as long as crypto has existed and has contributed to numerous projects in the space including a crypto charity thats already well known.
-He's spends
+He is a lover of knowlege, wisdom and the wise; with hopes of eventually becoming such!